Allan Sherman

 Allan Sherman (born Allan Copelon or Allan Gerald Copelon; November 30, 1924 – November 20, 1973) was an American musician, comedian, and television producer who became known as a song parodist in the early 1960s.
 His first album, My Son, the Folk Singer (1962), became the fastest-selling record album up to that time.
 His biggest hit was "Hello Muddah, Hello Fadduh", a comic song in which a boy describes his summer camp experiences to the tune of Ponchielli's Dance of the Hours.

 Early life

 Sherman was born on November 30, 1924, in Chicago, to Percy Copelon and Rose Sherman.
-Percy was an auto mechanic and race car driver from Birmingham, Alabama who suffered from obesity (he weighed over 350 pounds) and died while attempting a 100-day diet.
+Percy was an auto mechanic and racecar driver from Birmingham, Alabama who suffered from obesity (he weighed over 350 pounds) and died while attempting a 100-day diet.
 Sherman's family was Jewish.
 His parents divorced when he was seven, and he adopted his mother's maiden name.
 Because his parents frequently moved to new residences, he attended 21 public schools in Chicago, New York, Los Angeles, and Miami.
-For his High School years, he attended Fairfax High School in Los Angeles where he graduated in 1941.
+He attended Fairfax High School in Los Angeles where he graduated in 1941.
 He later attended the University of Illinois, where he earned mostly "C" grades and contributed a humor column to The Daily Illini, the college newspaper.
 He was expelled for breaking into the Sigma Delta Tau sorority house with his girlfriend and future wife, Dolores "Dee" Chackes.